You are here

 - creates problem-solving teams composed of school and community stakeholders dedicated to implementation and continuous improvement;

-- provides an overview of existing and prospective funding;
+- provides an overview of existing and prospective funding; and

 - serves as a member of the school leadership team;